LifePeak/lp_carlock/README.md

    }

    ```
-3. add the staring command to your server.cfg
+3. Add the staring command to your server.cfg
    ```cfg
    start lp_carlock
    ```